 Bowers R (2007).
 A bibliography on Aboriginal and minority concerns: Identity, prejudice, marginalisation, and healing in relation to gender,

 Adam Garnet Jones honoured for activism.
-He is writer/director of "Cloudbreaker" film: a story of young boy who runs away from home on a quest for spiritual enlightenment.
+He is writer/director of "Cloudbreaker" film (Scene Excerpt) (List of his films): a story of young boy who runs away from home on a quest for spiritual enlightenment.
 It is his story.
 He battled the loneliness and isolation of being an aboriginal gay youth in rural British Columbia.
 Film premiered at the 2006 Toronto International Film Festival to critical acclaim.
 It is now part of the UN's International Day for the Elimination of Racism.
 From 2006 Toronto Star Article (Must Scroll): "Making a film about teen suicide may have saved Adam Garnet Jones's life.
 At 14, the first video he produced in near-primitive conditions gave him a voice and a sense of being heard for this first time in his life.
 Ten years later, the recent graduate from Ryerson University's film studies program has had his first submission to the Toronto International Film Festival chosen to debut in the Short Cuts Canada program.
 Only 38 films were selected among almost 600 across the country.
 "I was a suicidal kid until I was 15," said Garnet Jones,who was raised by a single aboriginal father and struggled with accepting his sexual orientation..."

 Better support needed for Suicide Surfers. - Online suicide support needed: